dssg/hitchhikers-guide/README.md

 - **Problem and Project Scoping,** because you'll need to be able to go from a vague and fuzzy project description to a problem you can solve, understand the goals of the project, the interventions you are informing, the data you have and need, and the analysis that needs to be done.
 - **Project management,** to make progress as a team, to work effectively with your project partner, and work with a team to make that useful solution actually happen.
 - **Privacy and security,** because data is people and needs to be kept secure and confidential.
-- **Ethics, fairness, bias, and transparency,** because your work has the potential to be misused or have a negative impact on people's lives, so you have to consider the biases in your data and analyses, the ethical and fairness implications, and how to make your work interpretable and transparent to the users and to the people impacted by it.
+- **Ethics, fairness, bias, and transparency,** because your work has the potential to be misused or harm people's lives, so you have to consider the biases in your data and analyses, the ethical and fairness implications, and how to make your work interpretable and transparent to the users and to the people impacted by it.
 - **Communications,** because you'll need to be able to tell the story of why what you're doing matters and the methods you're using to a broad audience.
 - **Social issues,** because you're doing this work to help people, and you don't live or work in a vacuum, so you need to understand the context and history surrounding the people, places and issues you want to impact.